Dr Jack Mann, a consultant dermatologist, looks at the increasing rate of eczema and effective options for treatment.

 There is no guaranteed cure for eczema but for many people, long term relief is practical and in difficult cases, symptoms can be significantly improved.
 For darker skin, emaphasis should also be given to reducing, or avoiding pigmentation issues.

 The latter point is helped by early intervention.
-Eczema diagnosis and treatment at our London clinics can be quickly arranged for patients of all ages, please contact us to arrange a visit, or see more on dermatology for darker skin.
+Eczema diagnosis and treatment at our London clinic can be quickly arranged for patients of all ages, please contact us to arrange a visit, or see more on dermatology for darker skin.